 - How many new features, lines of code or other integrations have been deployed by each build.

 - What is the actual time between the development (when it started) and test finalization.

-- Urgency to get mobile app published.
+- Urgency to get the mobile app published.

 - Performance of automation.
 Do you need to tweak in something manually?

 Now, these metrics are valid for every regression of the app.
-Each and every time when source code is modified and new build is deployed, it should be thoroughly tested.
+Each and every time when source code is modified and a new build is deployed, it should be thoroughly tested.
 With test automation that’s not a challenge but really a smooth process that gets instant results without any manual intervention.

 Application and Infrastructure Testing and Monitoring

-When talking about mobile apps it’s not only about the APK or IPA deployed on device, but more often there is tremendous number of dependencies to other applications, backends, and network(s).
-Developing, deploying and testing in the infrastructure context also improves insights of how well the entire environment does and how application performs.
+When talking about mobile apps it’s not only about the APK or IPA deployed on the device, but more often there is a tremendous number of dependencies to other applications, backends, and network(s).
+Developing, deploying and testing in the infrastructure context also improves insights of how well the entire environment does and how the application performs.
 In this context, it’s also much easier to drive iterations to make usability, UI and user experience aspects better: If something lags or performs bad in the system it will have an impact to all other pieces of the system.

 Monitoring mobile apps, websites, APIs and all other relevant parts is also important.
-While app may perform just fine there are other entities that doesn’t necessarily provide the same level of performance.
+While the app may perform just fine there are other entities that doesn’t necessarily provide the same level of performance.
 Accurate performance analysis with the real data helps improving the overall development flow.